 - To preserve as much vision as possible

-- To limit the risk of second cancers, which may also be caused by treatment, particularly in children with hereditary retinoblastoma
+- To limit the risk of second cancers later in life, which can be caused by treatment, particularly in children with hereditary retinoblastoma

 The most important factors that help determine treatment are:

 - Whether the tumor is just in one eye or both

 - How good the vision in the eye is

-- Whether the tumor has extended beyond the eyeball
+- Whether the tumor has extended outside the eye

-Overall, more than 9 in 10 children can be cured of retinoblastoma.
-The chances of long-term survival are much better if the tumor has not spread beyond the eyeball.
+Overall, more than 9 in 10 children with retinoblastoma are cured.
+The chances of long-term survival are much better if the tumor has not spread outside the eye.

 - Radiation therapy

 - Photocoagulation (using lasers to kill small tumors or the blood vessels that feed them)

-- Cryotherapy (using small, very cold probes to freeze and kill small tumors)
+- Cryotherapy (using cold to freeze and kill small tumors)